 The Georgia Annual State Information Technology Report conveys the current state of technology in Georgia state government as assessed by the State Chief Information Officer (State CIO).

 The report represents information technology for the state's executive branch agencies only, i.e., those reporting to the Governor.
-It does not include information regarding information technology matters in the legislative branch, judicial branch, statewide constitutionally elected officeholders, or the University System of Georgia.
+It does not address information regarding information technology matters related to the legislative branch, judicial branch, statewide constitutionally elected officeholders, or the University System of Georgia.
 Data used to create the report comes directly from executive branch agencies and enterprise systems of record.
-The data is compiled by GTA and reflect the efforts of the State CIO to improve the use of technology in supporting state government operations.
+The data is compiled by GTA and reflects the efforts of the State CIO to improve the use of technology in supporting state government operations.
 The report contains the following major sections: